vsoch/helpme/docs/_posts/contribute/2018-04-18-developers.md

 ---
 date: 2017-01-16
-title: Developers
+title: Settings
-permalink: /developers
+permalink: /docs-development
 categories:
   - development
-description: Hot to contribute to HelpMe
+description: How to start developing with HelpMe
 type: Document
 ---

-# Developer Usage

 HelpMe is also accessible from within Python!
 In this documentation we will show you how to initialize a helper, and then interact with settings and functions.
+These functions can be helpful (harhar) when you are developing a helper and need to test obtaining settings from the environment, configuration values, or otherwise interacting with an instance of the Helper class.

 ## Helper